-Taking into consideration the Indian Partnership Act, 1932(“Partnership Act”), it is clear that an unregistered partnership is not a legal personality.
-So, does it mean that Unregistered Partnership Cannot Be Sued or Sue?
-It is a settled principle of law and the language is sufficiently clear by applying the literal rule of interpretation that any suit filed by or against an unregistered partnership firm concerning a third-party would be expressly barred if – on the date of the institution – the suit is not a registered firm under the Partnership Act.
+Taking into consideration the Indian Partnership Act, of 1932(“Partnership Act”), it is clear that an unregistered partnership is not a legal personality.
+So, does it mean that Unregistered Partnership Cannot Be Sued or sued?
+It is a settled principle of law and the language is sufficiently clear by applying the literal rule of interpretation that any suit filed by or against an unregistered partnership firm concerning a third party would be expressly barred if – on the date of the institution – the suit is not a registered firm under the Partnership Act.

 In the case of Afsal Baker v.
 Maya Printers3, the Court held that it was the statutory right of the unregistered partnership firm to claim a remedy under the Negotiable Instruments Act, 1881 in the case of a dishonoured cheque implying that it is the statutory right of the unregistered partnership firm to seek remedy and claim compensation.
 The suit instituted by the unregistered partnership firm cannot be dismissed on the grounds of Section 69(2) of the Partnership Act.

 The logic behind the courts granting an exception to Section 69 (2) is that the provision would attract only in cases when the suit instituted is directly in connection with contracts with third parties in the ordinary course of business dealings.
 Although there are regulations that regulate partnerships in India; a vast majority of the partnerships are unregistered and in case of any statutory rights, an unregistered partnership firm would have no legal remedies available.